-If s is not a null pointer, the c32rtomb function determines the number of bytes needed to represent the multibyte character that corresponds to the wide character given by c32 (including any shift sequences), and stores the multibyte character representation in the array whose first element is pointed to by s.
+3 If s is not a null pointer, the c32rtomb function determines the number of bytes needed to represent the multibyte character that corresponds to the wide character given by c32 (including any shift sequences), and stores the multibyte character representation in the array whose first element is pointed to by s.
 At most MB_CUR_MAX bytes are stored.
 If c32 is a null wide character, a null byte is stored, preceded by any shift sequence needed to restore the initial shift state; the resulting state described is the initial conversion state.

-The c32rtomb function returns the number of bytes stored in the array object (including any shift sequences).
-When c32 is not a valid wide character, an encoding error occurs: the function stores the value of the macro EILSEQ in erro and returns (size_t)(-1); the conversion state is unspecified.
+4 The c32rtomb function returns the number of bytes stored in the array object (including any shift sequences).
+When c32 is not a valid wide character, an encoding error occurs: the function stores the value of the macro EILSEQ in errno and returns (size_t)(-1); the conversion state is unspecified.

-307) When n has at least the value of the MB_CUR_MAX macro, this case can only occur if s points at a sequence of redundant shift sequences (for implementations with state-dependent encodings).
+312) When n has at least the value of the MB_CUR_MAX macro, this case can only occur if s points at a sequence of redundant shift sequences (for implementations with state-dependent encodings).

-7.28 Extended multibyte and wide character utilities <wchar.h> 7.28.1 Introduction mbstate t which is a complete object type other than an array type that can hold the conversion state information necessary to convert between sequences of multibyte characters and wide characters:
+7.28 Extended multibyte and wide character utilities <wchar.h> mbstate_t which is a complete object type other than an array type that can hold the conversion state information necessary to convert between sequences of multibyte characters and wide characters;

-- The header <wchar.h> declares four data types, one tag, four macros, and many functions.
-308) - 2 The types declared are wchar t and size t (both described in 7.19);
+- 1 The header <wchar.h> defines four macros, and declares four data types, one tag, and many functions.313) - 2 The types declared are wchar_t and size_t (both described in 7.19);